byelipk/ubuntu_rails_postgres_setup/README.md

 	sudo sh -c "echo 'deb http://apt.postgresql.org/pub/repos/apt/ precise-pgdg main' > /etc/apt/sources.list.d/pgdg.list" wget --quiet -O - http://apt.postgresql.org/pub/repos/apt/ACCC4CF8.asc | sudo apt-key add -
 	sudo apt-get update
-	sudo apt-get postgresql-9.3 pgadmin3
+	sudo apt-get install postgresql-9.3 pgadmin3

+Now let's create a new user for our PostgreSQL database.

+To switch into the PostgreSQL command line interface, run: `sudo -u postgres psql postgres`

+You are now in the command line as the postgres `SUPERUSER`.
+Generally, it is not a good idea to connect to your databases via the `SUPERUSER`, so we are going to create a new user.

+  CREATE ROLE new_role CREATEDB LOGIN PASSWORD 'new_role_password';

+You can confirm your new user is created by typing `\du`.
+Your user should show up in the generated list.

+TODO: login to command line with new user
+TODO: run `CREATE EXTENSION hstore;` on tamplate database

-Normally, the first thing you do after installing Postgres is to try and set up a test rails application using <rails new myapp -d postgresql>
+Normally, the first thing you might want to do after installing PostgreSQL is to give yourself a little sanity check by setting up a test rails application using `rails new myapp -d postgresql`.

 When you run this command, bundler is going to automatically install the postgres gem <pg>.

 *This was a failing step for me until I ran this command to install a missing dependency*: